 The restaurant didn’t last and has had multiple uses over the years, including as a bingo hall and a nightclub, before finally being deserted in 2001.
 After decades of abandonment, during which it became a spot for urban explorers and local graffiti artists, the restaurant was finally converted into a municipal viewpoint in 2017.
 The well-preserved concrete shell was made safe for visitors, and what remained of the stunning floor-to-ceiling windows were removed.

 Today the building still contains original artwork, including painted murals by Luís Dourdil and tile panels by Manuela Madureira, and is a trendy urban art destination.
 It has also become a popular events space and even a backdrop for wedding photography.
-The former restaurant can be accessed for free every day between the hours of 9am and 6pm.
+The former restaurant can be accessed for free between the hours of 9am and 6pm, although it is recommended to check in advance whether the lookout is open for visitors, as it closes from time to time for refurbishments.

 This gloomy former police station once housed one of Edinburgh’s most unusual spots: an Armenian restaurant that was known for its eccentric owner and unpredictable opening times.
-The near-mythical eatery opened in 1979, and locals recall getting intensely quizzed by the owner before they accepted a reservation – if the telephone was answered.
-The building has been abandoned since 2011 and is currently on the Buildings At Risk Register.
+The near-mythical eatery opened in 1979, and locals recall getting intensely quizzed by the owner before their reservation was accepted – if the telephone was answered.
+The building has been abandoned since 2011 and was on the Buildings At Risk Register until March 2025, when it was reported that the legendary B listed building had been put up for sale.

 Nikko’s Western Village was built in the 1970s and, at its peak, had several restaurants, an arcade, a live Wild West show and reproductions of Clint Eastwood and John Wayne.
 In these pictures from 2017, it looks more like the set for the 1973 sci-fi/Western film Westworld.
 Visitors to the deserted park found human-sized teddy bears decked out in Stars & Stripes clothing and broken animatronic models in strange poses.